thelonious/kld-intersections/README.md

 ## Use Your Own Objects

 If you have a look at the code, you'll find that the Shapes and Affine Shapes APIs are quite simple.
 These APIs create instances of the `IntersectionArgs` class.
 In turn the `IntersectionArgs` class is quite simple too, consisting of two properties: `name` and `args`. `name` is the name of the shape or curve as defined in the table describing the [Intersection API](#intersection-api).
 Likewise, `args` is an array of the arguments described in the arguments column in that same table.
 So, you can pass in any object to `Intersection.intersect` as long as it contains those two properties which need to follow the name and argument conventions just described.

+# Queries

+In the original intersection code written for kevlindev.com, there were some functions that allowed one to determine if a point was contained within a given shape.
+That code has been extracted into a separate class named `IntersectionQuery`.
+Those methods are currently limited to the following list:

+* IntersectionQuery.pointInCircle(point, center, radius)
+* IntersectionQuery.pointInEllipse(point, center, radiusX, radiusY)
+* IntersectionQuery.pointInPolyline(point, points)
+* IntersectionQuery.pointInPolygon(point, points)
+* IntersectionQuery.pointInRectangle(point, topLeft, bottomRight)

+The first argument is the `Point2D` you wish to test.
+The remaining parameters follow the same convention as described in [Intersection API](#intersection-api).
+All methods return a boolean value indicating whether or not the given point is contained within the shape.

+Note that currently bézier curves are not included in this list.
+As a workaround, bézier shapes can be approximated using polylines and then tested with `pointInPolyline` or `pointInPolygon`.
+See [tessellate-cubic-beziers.js](examples/tessellate-cubic-beziers.js) as an example of how you might tesselate bézier curves for this purpose.

 # Known Issues